Articles | Volume 1, issue 2

 Short summary

-We present a technology that allows the direct writing of conductive tracks on cylindrical substrates as receiver coils for magnetic resonance experiments.
+We present a technology that allows for the direct writing of conductive tracks on cylindrical substrates as receiver coils for magnetic resonance (MR) experiments.
 The structures are written with high precision, which has two benefits.
-First the real structures behave pretty similar to the simulated designs, second it allows the writing of coils others then the fairly straight forward solenoidal coils, thereby making other designs available for MR micro-coils.
+First, the real structures behave very similarly to the simulated designs, reducing the component variation; second, this allows for the writing of coils apart from the fairly straightforward solenoidal coils, thereby making complex designs available for MR microcoils.

 Jan Korvink